-Achensee in Tirol is one of 34 areas that make up Austria’s third largest province and it is defined by striking scenery and its status as a sporting haven.
+Achensee in Tirol is one of 34 areas that make up Austria’s third-largest province, defined by the striking scenery and its status as a sporting haven.
 The things to do in Achensee, Tirol, are defined by its status as a Mountain Lake of 50 Adventures.

 It’s no hidden secret, but Achensee’s terrain and adventure offering are the reason it’s one of the most popular areas of Tirol to visit and a prime place to start with your exploration of it.